Wednesday, October 20, 2021

 The decade of the 1960s were turbulent times, from the assassination of John F. Kennedy to the Vietnam War, from the Civil Rights movement to various riots, and much more.
 With all these important issues occupying the news, it's not surprising that Boston's Chinese restaurants received much less attention during this decade.

-She owned her restaurant with her husband, Thomas Chen (who also worked as the manager).
+Joyce owned her restaurant with her husband, Thomas Chen (who also worked as the manager).
 The Boston American, September 27, 1958, reported that one night, Thomas Chen had just closed the restaurant, and was walking with two employees, chefs, named Ling Chau and T.P.
 Liu.
 Two masked gunmen robbed them, including pistol, whipping Ling Chau.
 The gunmen got about $600, including the day’s receipts and the men's personal cash.

-In the Boston Globe, March 29, 1960, there was a larger advertisement for the Joyce Che restaurant, noting it served “Oriental Mandarin and Shanghai Specialties” and had the “Original Chinese Buffet.”
+In the Boston Globe, March 29, 1960, there was a larger advertisement for the Joyce Chen restaurant, noting it served “Oriental Mandarin and Shanghai Specialties” and had the “Original Chinese Buffet.”
 The Buffet was available Tuesday-Wednesday, from 6pm-8pm, and Sunday, from 12:30pm-2:30pm.
 You could also get a lunch buffet, for only 99 cents, from Monday to Friday, 12pm-1:30pm.

 Joyce was becoming so popular that she began teaching Chinese cooking classes.
 The Boston Herald, September 9, 1960, noted that the Cambridge Adult Center now offered an “Introduction to Chinese Cooking” by Joyce Chen

-An intriguing article appeared in the Boston Globe, March 5, 1961, a discussion on make vs female chefs.
-Louis Turco, the chef at Hotel Somerset, stated, “Blended food like blended whiskey needs a man to handle it.”
-He also said, “Man is a creator and divine meals are one of his greatest creations.”
+An intriguing article appeared in the Boston Globe, March 5, 1961, a discussion on male vs female chefs.
+Louis Turco, the chef at Hotel Somerset, claimed, “Blended food like blended whiskey needs a man to handle it.”
+He also alleged, “Man is a creator and divine meals are one of his greatest creations.”
 He was not alone in his sentiments.
 Joyce Chen had a much different view, stating, “Most men don’t know how to boil water.
 All they know how to do is make sandwiches, and they need their wives to tell them where the peanut butter is located.”
 She also stated, “I’ve heard men talk about the wonderful meals their mothers made.
 I’ve never heard any bragging about dad’s cooking.”

 The Boston Traveler, January 31, 1963, reported that the Boston Opera Group Guild were having special dinners before their latest productions, including one dinner at the Joyce Chen restaurant.
 Joyce noted that, “The fancier the foods the more honor bestowed on esteemed guests...A Chinese banquet is rarely served in this country because so much time-consuming work is done for each dish.”
 The article also included a recipe for Shanghai Duck, which was also in Joyce’s cookbook.

-A television cooking show.
+A television cooking show!
 The Boston Globe, September 25, 1966, reported that Joyce Chen was starting a television show, “Joyce Chen Cooks,” on public TV.
 There were going to be seven programs in this series.
 Joyce said that there’s no Chinese secret to her cooking, and that “Some of the beautiful, good things are very easy to prepare.”
 She added, that “there are no written recipes in real old-fashioned Chinese cooking.
 She learned to cook purely by ear from the family chef when she was a young girl in Peking.”

-One year after the opening of Joyce Chen restaurant, another Mandarin restaurant opened.
-Peking on Mystic, located at 66 High Street, Medford, opened in 1959.
-The owner was T.P.
+The Chief Chef at the restaurant was T.P.
 Liu, a master chef who began his apprenticeship in China at age 14, and came to the U.S. in 1957.
 This might be the same T.P.
 Liu who worked at Joyce Chen, and had been a victim of the armed robbery in 1958 with Thomas Chen.

 The Boston American, February 3, 1960, noted that the Peking on Mystic had a “Chinese smorgasbord...which has caught on with customers to whom the names on a Chinese menu mean nothing at all.”
 They also served Peking Duck, for $9.50, and it needed to be ordered ahead of time.